-A big hit on the Spring/Summer 2019 runways that sees no signs of slowing down in Autumn/Winter, the clashing prints trend is one of the most fun-loving and surprisingly wearable looks to try right now.
+A big hit on the Spring/Summer 2019 runways that sees no signs of slowing down as Autumn approaches, the clashing prints trend is one of the most fun-loving and surprisingly wearable looks to try right now.

-If we know one thing about the rules of fashion, it is that they are there to be broken.
+If we know one thing about the rules of fashion, it’s that they are there to be broken.
 The only real rule is to wear whatever you’re drawn to with confidence.

 And for the Spring/Summer months now on the horizon, it’s the rule of clashing prints that is yearning to be broken.